scala/scala3/docs/docs/reference/new-types/match-types.md

 2. Final classes cannot be extended
 3. Constant types with distinct values are nonintersecting

+Type parameters in patterns are minimally instantiated when computing `S <: Pi`.
+An instantiation `Is` is _minimal_ for `Xs` if all type variables in `Xs` that appear covariantly and nonvariantly in `Is` are as small as possible and all type variables in `Xs` that appear contravariantly in `Is` are as large as possible.
+Here, "small" and "large" are understood with respect to  `<:`.

+For simplicity, we have omitted constraint handling so far.
+The full formulation of subtyping tests describes them as a function from a constraint and a pair of types to either _success_ and a new constraint or _failure_.
+In the context of reduction, the subtyping test `S <: [Xs := Is] P` is understood to leave the bounds of all variables in the input constraint unchanged, i.e. existing variables in the constraint cannot be instantiated by matching the scrutinee against the patterns.

 ## Subtyping Rules for Match Types